-Our VW redistribution network operates as a dynamical agent-based network (Wilensky, 1999).
-In line with our understanding of the Roman grain economy (Erdkamp, 2005; Scheidel, 2010), our network is demand driven with each VW poor node (nodes with a VW deficit) individually demanding VW from linked VW rich nodes.
-That is to say, that our network simulates a hierarchical grain supply system whereby urban centres ensure supplies through taxation in kind, constrained by the struggle against distance (Braudel, 1995).
-Although, much of the evidence we base our trade rules pertain to the city of Rome, it is likely that other major cities used similar methods to ensure grain supplies.
-Similarly to D'Odorico et al. (2010), we do not simulate VW trade between VW rich nodes although this may have occurred.
+(Erdkamp, 2005; Scheidel, 2010), our network is demand driven with each VW poor node (nodes with a VW deficit) individually demanding VW from linked VW rich nodes.
+Similarly to D'Odorico et al. (2010), we do not simulate VW trade between VW rich nodes although this likely occurred.
 Since the links in our network are undirected, flow direction is dictated by the VW potential among VW rich and poor nodes.
 Thus, VW flow in our network responds directly to changes in yields arising from climate variability.
-VW redistribution is simulated over 52 years of climate variability (Ngo-Duc et al., 2005), with a year ending when demand at all deficit nodes has been satisfied or all surplus nodes are depleted.
+Our network structure is consistent with the "global water world" scenario described by (D'Odorico et al., 2010).
+VW redistribution is simulated over 52 years of climate variability (Ngo-Duc et al., 2005), with a year ending when demand at all deficit nodes has been satisfied or when all surplus nodes are depleted.
 We quantify the stress on the system in terms of the cost to import VW with costs measured at all VW poor nodes.

-3. Results and discussion
+3 Results and discussion